1. Learn about deckhand duties

 Before looking for a job as a superyacht deckhand, it is important to have a good understanding of the duties associated with the role.
 It is a physically demanding position that requires determination and hard work.
-Working in a team while learning from more experienced crew is the key to a successful deckhand.
+Working in a team while learning from experienced crew members is the key to becoming a successful deckhand.

-Duties change depending on the yachts schedule.
-This results in a wide range of responsibilities with emphasis on the cleanliness of the vessel, tender driving, look out duties and general maintenance.
+Duties change depending on the yacht's schedule.
+This results in a wide range of responsibilities with emphasis on the cleanliness of the vessel, tender driving, lookout duties and general maintenance.

 2. Understand the deck structure

 3. Complete Deckhand Training

 There are certain training courses that all superyacht deckhands have to complete (and pass).
 In addition to the mandatory certifications & licenses, there are additional courses that may help you stand out amongst the crowd.
 Training courses are a significant investment and it is important to find a package that is best suited to your budget.
 My Crew Kit has broken down the training options below.

 4. Complete the steps on how to get a job on a Superyacht:

-5.Take any opportunity possible to learn additional skills!
+5. Find opportunities to learn additional skills!

-6. View for deckhand job vacancies.
+6. View the latest deckhand vacancies!